pygame/pygame/docs/reST/ref/freetype.rst

    .. attribute:: height

-      | :sl:`Gets the unscaled height of the font in font units`
+      | :sl:`The unscaled height of the font in font units`
       | :sg:`height -> int`

       Read only.
 Gets the height of the font.
 This is the average value of all